Explore both North and South Kaohsiung in one day, covering culture, art, and harbor scenery.

-● Visit the feng shui treasure Lotus Pond, where you’ll learn about Taiwan’s rich religious and folk culture, including how to communicate with local deities and interpret temple symbols.
+Visit the Lotus Pond, where you’ll learn about Taiwan’s rich religious and folk culture, including how to communicate with local deities and interpret temple symbols.

-You can choose to meet us at: ● Exit 1 of Formosa Boulevard Station — Meeting Time: 8:45 / Departure: 9:00 ● Exit 5 of THSR Zuoying Station (4th floor, in front of the payment machine) — Meeting Time: 9:15 / Departure: 9:30 Please look for our guide in a yellow uniform.
+Meeting Point: Exit 5 of THSR Zuoying Station (4th floor, in front of the payment machine) Meeting Time: 8:45 Departure Time: 9:00 Please look for our guide in a yellow uniform.
+To respect all participants, the tour will depart on time.
+We appreciate your understanding.

 The Fo Guang Shan Buddha Museum is a major cultural and spiritual attraction located in Kaohsiung, Taiwan.
 It was established by the Fo Guang Shan Monastery to preserve a sacred tooth relic of the Buddha and promote Humanistic Buddhism.
 The museum features a stunning blend of traditional Buddhist design and modern architecture.
 Its most iconic sight is the 108-meter Fo Guang Big Buddha, surrounded by eight elegant pagodas.
 Inside, visitors will find exhibition halls showcasing Buddhist art, teachings, and cultural displays.
 More than just a museum, it’s a peaceful space for learning, reflection, and cultural exchange.
 Admission is free, and the site welcomes visitors of all faiths.